thavlik/vpn-operator/README.md

   maxSlots: 6

   # You can optionally specify tag(s) so that Masks have the ability
   # to select this service at the exclusion of others.
-Multiple tags
+This Provider
+  # will match the tags "default", "preferred", and "my-vpn", which
+  # in effect establishes a set of use cases for this Provider.
-  # can be specified by separating them with commas.
-This Provider will
+  # These values can be anything.
+This field is necessary because a
-  # match either tag "default" or "my-vpn".
+  # Mask and its desired Provider(s) can be in different namespaces.
   tags:
     - default
+    - preferred
     - my-vpn

   # Corresponds to the above Secret's metadata.name